-If desired, review and/or edit the following channel setups in the Channel Edit menu:
+If required, review and/or edit the following channel setups in the Channel Edit menu:

-NAME

-An alphanumeric label can be defined and/or changed here.
+- NAME-An alphanumeric label can be defined and/or changed here.
 Channel names can be up to 12 characters in length.
-The default name is the horizontal and vertical sync frequencies.
+The default name is the horizontal and vertical sync frequencies. - CHANNEL- A two-digit channel number can be changed here.